 Patricio Binaghi of Paripé Books is creating a book series, American: Authors, Interpreters and Composers, designed by Matt Willey, Art Director of the New York Times magazine.
-He asked writers and artists to interpret a series of photos from the 1950s and 60s.
-I selected 4 and painted over them, isolating part of the image.
+He asked artists to interpret a series of photos from the 1950s and 60s.
+I selected 4 and painted over them, isolating part of the image to create a piece with new meaning.
 The books will be released in Fall 2017.

 After Woman in White by Shaindel Beers

 And look at us—all of us are Cordelia,

 some of us with the hemp still around